arturbosch/quide/README.md

 Use `gradle build install fatjar shadow` to build all modules - including the executable platform jar - and package the plugins.

+- Use `gradle build` to check for compilation errors and for all tests pass
+- Use `gradle shadow` to build `[platform|shell].[Version]-all.jar`, which is executable
+- Use `gradle fatjar` to package the plugins with all needed dependencies
+- Use `gradle install` to move all `quide` jars into your local maven, this is needed for plugin development

 ### Run

 Quide uses `jcommander` as the argument parser.